perfsonar/docs/psconfig_templates_intro.rst

         }
     }

 Note that when building a task the only strictly required fields are ``group`` and ``test``.
 Others like ``schedule`` and ``archives`` are not strictly required, but are commonly used since one generally needs to run a test more than once and store the results.
 There are additional fields that control the tool used, set the task priority and more but they are beyond the scope of this document.
-See :doc:`psconfig_templates_examples` for more examples of different types of tasks.

 .. _psconfig_templates_intro-json_basics-conclusion: